 Adjustable Block Program

 The primary program that will drive the installation of new solar is the Illinois Adjustable Block Program (ABP).
-The ABP officially opened January 30, 2018 and is structured so that a new solar system receives a front loaded 15-year contract to sell Solar Renewable Energy Credits (SRECs) to the electric utility.
+The ABP will open in late fall and is structured so that a new solar system receives a front loaded 15-year contract to sell Solar Renewable Energy Credits (SRECs) to the electric utility.
 Every 1,000 kilowatt hours of generation will create one SREC.
 The system owner sells the utility all the SRECs created from the operation of the system over a 15-year period.
 The price for the SRECs is at a predetermined price for all systems in a given block, so there is no risk to SREC price fluctuation once a project is accepted into the program.
 The total 15-year SREC contract value is paid equally over the first five years.